simonescaccia/IoTProject/Evaluation.md

 ### During the development of the project

-General performance evaluation of the system:
-We want to detect if a water leak occur within 24h, in order to detect water leakages without tolerating more than one day of water losses.
-We want also to know wich pipe is leaking.
+As a general performance evaluation of the system, we wanted to detect if a water leak occurs within 24 hours, in order to detect water leakages without tolerating more than one day of water losses.
+We wanted also to know wich pipe is leaking.

-We will use the following metrics to evaluate the performance of the system:
+We used the following metrics to evaluate the performance of the system:

-1. Leak is dectected within 24h
+1. Leak is dectected within 24 hours
 2. The pipe is correctly identified

-### When the first complete version of the system will be ready for use
+### After system completion

-We want to detect if a water leak occur within 24h, in order to detect water leakages without tolerating more than one day of water losses.
-We want also to know wich pipe is leaking, providing information about the quantity of water leakage in a second.
+We want to detect if a water leak occurs within 24 hours, in order to detect water leakages without tolerating more than one day of water losses.
+We want also to know wich pipe is leaking, providing information about the quantity of water leakage in liters per minute.
+Finally, we also manage to evaluate the sensor precision error in order to specify a proper leakage threshold.

-1. Leak is dectected within 24h
+1. Leak is dectected within 24 hours
 2. The pipe is correctly identified
 3. The quantity of water leaked per second with an accuracy of 95% (sensor precision error)